-To be considered for inclusion at the Annual Meeting, stockholder proposals must have been submitted in writing by March 1, 2023.
-Additionally, any stockholder who intended to submit a proposal regarding a director nomination or who intended to submit a proposal regarding any other matter of business for consideration at the Annual Meeting must have also delivered notice of any such nomination or proposal (including any additional information specified in the Bylaws) to the Company on or before the close of business on March 1, 2023.
+To be considered for inclusion at the Annual Meeting, stockholder proposals must have been submitted in writing by on a timely basis in accordance with our Bylaws.
+Additionally, any stockholder who intended to submit a proposal regarding a director nomination or who intended to submit a proposal regarding any other matter of business for consideration at the Annual Meeting must have also delivered notice of any such nomination or proposal (including any additional information specified in the Bylaws) to the Company on a timely basis in accordance with our Bylaws.
 No such recommendations or nominations were received from our stockholders for consideration at the Annual Meeting.